100 Famous Logos: Design Lessons & Brand Strategy for 2026

 The leaping cat is a pure expression of agility and athleticism.

-- The Fact: The founder of Puma, Rudolf Dassler, was the brother of Adidas founder Adi Dassler.
-The companies were born from a family feud.
+- The fact is that Rudolf Dassler, the founder of Puma, was the brother of Adi Dassler, the founder of Adidas.
+The companies were founded in response to a family feud.
 The leaping puma was first introduced in 1948.

 - My Take: Like the Nike swoosh, this logo is a gesture.
 It’s dynamic and full of energy.
 It communicates speed and agility, which is perfect for a sportswear brand.